jbjurling/MSc_degree_project/PRS.md

 #Header added using nano
 ```
-Next the summary files were filtered to only include variants that can also be found in the UKB cohort.
-Variants with a maf <0.01 were also filtered out for the OC GWAS summary.
-The downloaded BC GWAS summary statistics was already filtered for maf.
+The summary files were filtered to only include variants that can also be found in the UKB cohort.
+In addition, variants with a maf <0.01 were filtered out for the OC GWAS summary.
+(The downloaded BC GWAS summary statistics was already filtered for maf <0.01).

-First created a file containing rsID from the UKB SNPs, also added a var_name column to match agains the GWAS summary statistics.
+Created a file containing rsID from the UKB SNPs, also added a var_name column to match agains the GWAS summary statistics.
 The "dedup.bim" files contain only unique rsID from UKB.

 ```
 cat *dedup.bim | cut -f 1-2,4 | sort -k1,1V -k3,3n | awk '{print $1"_"$3,$2}' > /proj/sens2017538/nobackup/Exjobb/Josefin/PRS/gwas_sum/UKBB_snp.txt